jimmoores/quandl4j/README.md

 Note to Scala/SBT users: the POM references one artifact which isn't in maven central.
 I'm intending to remove it eventually but for now you'll need to add `maven.opengamma.com` as a resolver - see the respositories section in the POM.

+Gradle users should see the [notes on Gradle use](#gradle) helpfully provided by Martin Andersson.

 ### Design Principles
 The core design principles are: